 If you believe your timetable is wrong, please contact timetabling directly at firstname.lastname@example.org

 Your timetable will be located on eVision when you log in.

-All classes will now be taught on campus with online provisions.
+All classes will now be taught on campus.

 Timetables cannot be changed unless in exceptional circumstances.
 If you believe you have an exceptional circumstance, please email us at email@example.com